-Students who experience "mistreatment" should report the specific incident(s) to the offender's supervisor and to the Dean, the College's Office of Student Affairs, or the Vice President for Student Affairs and Inclusion.
+Students who experience "mistreatment" should report the specific incident(s) to the offender's supervisor and to the Dean, the College's Office of Student Affairs, or the University Dean of Students.
+All incidents will be handled in an equitable manner with the guarantee of each student's rights with appropriate protection for both the complainant and accused.
 Appropriate counseling can be arranged by contacting the Student Counseling Service at 847-578-8723.
 The University's Academic Catalog has further detail.